chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 A simplified version of the JKR model (SJKR-A) is implemented in Lethe.
 Please refer to C. J. Coetzee and O. C. Scheffler for more information on the different versions of the JKR model and their specific features. `[4] <https://doi.org/10.3390/pr11010005>`_

+A modified Coulomb's limit, based on the work of C. Thornton, is used for the JKR model.
+Since the normal force between

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Derjaguin-Muller-Toporov force model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Derjaguin-Muller-Toporov (DMT) model describes attractive forces due to van der Waals effects.
 This model is more suitable for particles with smaller diameter, lower surface energy and higher Young's modulus.
-In lethe, the DMT model is implemented using the Maugis approximation which simply adds an adhesion term :math:`\mathbf{F_{ad}^{DMT}}` to the normal force calculation.
+In lethe, the DMT model is implemented using the Maugis approximation which simply adds an adhesion term :math:`\mathbf{F_{ad}^{DMT}}` to the normal force calculation. `[8] <https://doi.org/10.1016/j.prostr.2018.11.106.>`_

 .. math::
     F_{ad}^{DMT} = -2\pi\gamma_{e}R_{e}^{2}